Gallio/mbunit-v3/src/Extensions/VisualStudio/Gallio.VisualStudio.Tip/Readme - Debugging.txt

 3. Run the "Install.bat" batch file from the command-line to set registry keys and install assemblies in the GAC.

-4. Launch the Gallio.MSTestRunner project in debug mode.
+4. Launch the Gallio.VisualStudio project in debug mode.

 5. Load a suitable solution for testing such as the MbUnit.Samples.sln.